A High-Resolution View of Fast Radio Burst Host Environments: Acknowledgements

 \section{Acknowledgements}

-We acknowledge Nia Imara and Ben Margalit for helpful discussions.
+We acknowledge Nia Imara, Clancy W. James, and Ben Margalit for helpful discussions.
 A.G.M. acknowledges support by the National Science Foundation Graduate Research Fellowship under Grant No. 1842400.
 The Fast and Fortunate for FRB Follow-up team acknowledges support from NSF grants AST-1911140 and AST-1910471.
 W.F. acknowledges support by the National Science Foundation under grant Nos.
 AST-1814782 and AST-190935.
 N.T. acknowledges support by FONDECYT grant 11191217.
 C.K.D. acknowledges the support of the CSIRO Postgraduate Scholarship - Astronomy and Space (47417).
 A.T.D. is the recipient of an ARC Future Fellowship (FT150100415).
 This research is based on observations made with the NASA/ESA Hubble Space Telescope obtained from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5–26555.
 These observations are associated with programs \#15878, 16080, 14890 and 16072.
+Support for Program numbers 15878 and 16080 were provided through a grant from the STScI under NASA contract NAS5- 26555.